neresident/Hasee-KingBook-X57S1/README.md

 #### Sound:

-- [ ] Combojack problem:
-Headphones (won't detect if use them as "one" device with speakers in platform.xml, autoswitch/autodetect not working) // Currently made a build with separating headphones from autoswitch method, working like a separate device with manual switching.
-Line-in - still trying to fix that issue with creating own resources for [AppleALC]
+- [ ] Combojack problem: Jack mic is not working (Line-in) - still trying to fix that issue with creating own resources for [AppleALC] with [agasecond]
-- [ ] Glitching slider of sound after sleep/first boot.
-Sound is so quiet, even if you have half of bar.
-Workaround: manually use slider after sleep in menubar.

 #### Graphics related: